-"RESOLVED THAT pursuant to the provisions of Sections 149, 150, 152 read with schedule IV and other applicable provisions of the Companies Act, 2013 ("the Act") and the Companies (Appointment and Qualification of Directors) Rules, 2014, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or reenactment(s) thereof for the time being in force), RBI guidelines (to the extent applicable) and applicable provisions of Articles of Association of the Company, Ms. Aditi Kapur (DIN: 06597596) who was appointed as an Additional (Non-Executive) in the capacity of an Independent Director of the Company with effect from June 26, 2021 and who holds office only upto this Annual General Meeting in terms of section 161 of the Act, and who has submitted a declaration that she meets the criteria for independence as provided under the Act and in respect of whom the Company has received a notice in writing under Section 160 of the Act from a Member proposing her candidature for the office of Independent Directors, be and is hereby appointed as an Independent Director of the Company to hold office for a term of five consecutive years with effect from June 26, 2021 to June 25, 2026, not liable to retire by rotation.
+"RESOLVED THAT pursuant to the provisions of Sections 149, 150, 152 read with schedule IV and other applicable provisions of the Companies Act, 2013 ("the Act") and the Companies (Appointment and Qualification of Directors) Rules, 2014, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), RBI guidelines (to the extent applicable) and applicable provisions of Articles of Association of the Company, Ms. Aditi Kapur (DIN: 06597596) who was appointed as an Additional (Non-Executive) in the capacity of an Independent Director of the Company with effect from June 26, 2021 and who holds office only upto this Annual General Meeting in terms of section 161 of the Act, and who has submitted a declaration that she meets the criteria for independence as provided under the Act and in respect of whom the Company has received a notice in writing under Section 160 of the Act from a Member proposing her candidature for the office of Independent Director and in accordance with the recommendation of the Nomination & Remuneration Committee and the Board of Directors, be and is hereby appointed as an Independent Director of the Company to hold office for a term of five consecutive years with effect from June 26, 2021 to June 25, 2026, not liable to retire by rotation.

 RESOLVED FURTHER THAT the Board of Directors ("the Board", which term shall be deemed to include any committee constituted by the Board to exercise its powers including the powers conferred hereunder or any person authorised by the Board or its committee for such purpose) be and is hereby authorised to do all acts, deeds, matters and things as may be considered necessary, usual, proper or expedient to give effect to the aforesaid resolution."